 - US $2.50 a kg from all others

 Arrival or departure by land is also possible through the southern border town in Phuentsholing.
-The nearest airport from Phuentsholing is at Bagdogra, West Bengal in India, which is about four hours drive.
+The nearest airport from Phuentsholing is at Bagdogra, West Bengal in India, which is about a four hours drive.
 Phuentsholing allows entry and exit for travelers wishing to visit the Indian states of Sikkim and West Bengal along with Bhutanese.

 It is possible to arrange land exit through the southeastern border town in Samdrup Jongkhar.
-It is about three hours drive from Guwahati, the capital of the Indian state of Assam.
+It is about a three hours drive from Guwahati, the capital of the Indian state of Assam.
 The visitors can also enter and exit through the southern border in Gelephu.
 Bhutan Bokar Tours can help to give in detail if the tourists are interested in these routes.

 It is more convenient to arrive a day earlier to the flight departure for Bhutan at Bangkok in Thailand, Singapore, Delhi in India and Kathmandu in Nepal.
 The Bhutan flights usually depart early in the morning.
-It makes difficult if the tourists miss the connection to Bhutan.
+It makes it difficult if the tourists miss the connection to Bhutan.
 But this agent gives the best to get a flight on the following day, including visa extension.
 However, the additional costs incurred should be borne by travelers.

 Similarly, on the return journey, it is advisable to book a flight that connects on the same day unless there is a ticket that allows some flexibility.
 Bhutan flight schedules are subject to weather conditions in the mountains and are often altered at the last minute.